 Time point Scheduled activity Pre - Screening All patients with cirrhosis and small oesophageal varices identified at surveillance endoscopy will be screened for inclusion in this trial.
 Eligibility / Screening All screened patients will be assessed using the trial inclusion and exclusion criteria.
 Gastroscopy will be photo-documented Informed Consent Patients identified at screening who meet the inclusion and exclusion criteria will be offered the opportunity to take part in the trial.
 Potential participants will be given education on the risk of varices progression and on the benefits and risks of treatment with the IMP (Carvedilol) from the trial site team, and confirming the possibility of being assigned to placebo arm.
 If they agree they will be asked to give written informed consent.
-Patients consenting and not consenting for participation in BOPPP will be offered qualitative interview, provided with Qual PIS, and asked for consent to forward contact details to Qual researcher Baseline Participants will be randomised to receive either beta-blocker or placebo.
+Baseline Participants will be randomised to receive either beta-blocker or placebo.
 Participants will complete the EQ-5D-5L QoL, Health Care Usage and AUDIT-C questionnaire.
 Participants will receive further education on the trial and the IMP and then commence treatment.
 Week 1 (+/- 3 days) Participants will be reviewed to assess adherence and for any adverse events related to the IMP.
-Clinical assessment to include measurement of vital signs

-If they are tolerating the IMP well and if the heart rate is > 60 bpm and SBP > 100 mmHg then dose of IMP will be increased as per the protocol.
+Clinical assessment to include measurement of vital signs If they are tolerating the IMP well and if the heart rate is > 60 bpm and SBP > 100 mmHg then dose of IMP will be increased as per the protocol.
 Week 6 (+/- 2 weeks) Participants will receive a safety telephone review to assess for any adverse events related to the IMP.

 Month 6 (+/- 6 weeks) Participants will receive clinical review in the out-patient setting, laboratory testing and surveillance liver ultrasound.
 Participants will complete EQ-5D-5L, Health Care Usage and alcohol consumption questionnaires.
 Month 12 (+/- 6 weeks) Participants will receive clinical review in the out-patient setting, laboratory testing, surveillance liver ultrasound and varices surveillance gastroscopy.
 Participants will complete EQ-5D-5L, Health Care Usage and AUDIT-C questionnaires.
 Month 18 (+/- 6 weeks) Participants will receive clinical review in the out-patient setting, laboratory testing and surveillance liver ultrasound.
 Participants will complete EQ-5D-5LHealth Care Usage and alcohol consumption questionnaires.
 Month 24 (+/- 6 weeks) Participants will receive clinical review in the out-patient setting, laboratory testing, surveillance liver ultrasound and varices surveillance gastroscopy.
 Participants will complete EQ-5D-5L, Health Care Usage and AUDIT-C questionnaires.
 Month 30 (+/- 6 weeks) Participants will receive clinical review in the out-patient setting, laboratory testing and surveillance liver ultrasound.
 Participants will complete EQ-5D-5L, Health Care Usage and alcohol consumption questionnaires.
 Month 36 (+/- 6 weeks) Participants will receive clinical review in the out-patient setting, laboratory testing, surveillance liver ultrasound and varices surveillance gastroscopy.
 Participants will complete EQ-5D-5L, Health Care Usage and AUDIT-C questionnaires.

-Table 1.
+Table 2.
 Trial visits and assessment of efficacy and safety.